Apply For a Seed Grant

 How Much Do We Fund?

 The Pablove Foundation is offering two (2) separate grant opportunities this year.
-Please make sure to select the appropriate application in proposalCENTRAL.

-Powered by Pablove Seed Grants provide $50,000 in direct costs for 1 year of funding.
+Powered by Pablove Seed Grants provide $50,000 in direct costs for one (1) year of funding.
 Upon timely submission of the required deliverables, an additional 5% of the award amount (up to $2,500) will be provided to the sponsoring institutions to cover indirect costs (F&A) at the end of the grant’s performance period.

 What Can the Funds Be Used For?